So Far in Week Two- HY104

-Over the weekend, we were required to read Agamemnon, the first play in Aeschylus’ trilogy “The Oresteia”.
-While some may think that plays written over 2,000 years ago would be incomprehensible, this work was equally fascinating and informative.
+Over the weekend, we were required to read Agamemnon, the first play in Aeschylus’s trilogy “The Oresteia.”
+While some may think that plays written more than 2,000 years ago would be incomprehensible, this work was equally fascinating and informative.
 The majority of this class period was spent discussing the text and clarifying events.

 Tuesday, September 10